YamamotoLabUCSF/Genotypes/README.md

 		* To create an empty directory named 'GenotypesCode', in the 'Documents' directory:*
 	`$ mkdir /Users/yourusername/Documents/GenotypesCode`
-		* To navigate to the directory named 'Genotypes':	`$ cd /Users/yourusername/Documents/GenotypesCode`
+		* To navigate to the directory named 'GenotypesCode':	`$ cd /Users/yourusername/Documents/GenotypesCode`

 	* For example, on Windows PowerShell: